soujanya006/recipe-book-soujanya-2025/sides/mixed-nuts-sides.md

 - seasoning with salt chillies

 ## Instructions
--Serve it in a bowl, have fun!
+- Serve it in a bowl, have fun!